Ed Broadbent: Early life

 John Edward Broadbent was born in Oshawa, Ontario, the son of Percy, who worked at General Motors, and Mary (Welsh) Broadbent, a homemaker.

 In 1961, he married Yvonne Yamaoka, a Japanese Canadian town planner whose family had been interned by the federal government in World War II.
 They divorced in 1967.

 Broadbent received a Doctor of Philosophy (PhD) degree in political science from the University of Toronto in 1966, with a thesis titled "The Good Society of John Stuart Mill," under the supervision of C.B.
 Macpherson.

 Early political career (1968–1975)

 Broadbent was a university professor when he won a seat in the House of Commons of Canada in the riding of Oshawa—Whitby during the 1968 federal election.
-He defeated Progressive Conservative MP Michael Starr, a former cabinet minister (under John Diefenbaker) and acting leader of the opposition, by fifteen votes in a close three-way race.
+He defeated Progressive Conservative MP Michael Starr, a former cabinet minister (under John Diefenbaker), by fifteen votes in a close three-way race.
 He began his parliamentary service in the 28th Canadian Parliament.

 After Tommy Douglas retired from the leadership of the party, Broadbent stood to succeed him but was eliminated on the second ballot of the 1971 leadership convention; David Lewis became leader.
 In 1974, Lewis himself retired as leader, due to a disappointing electoral result for the NDP in that year's federal election and ill health.
 Broadbent won the 1975 leadership election to succeed Lewis, going on to lead the party through four national elections.